 - Non-detected site contaminants will be evaluated to ensure that PQL goals in Worksheet #15 were achieved.
-If PQLs were achieved and the verification and validation steps yielded acceptable data, then the data are considered usable. - During verification and validation steps, data may be qualified as estimated with the following qualifiers: J, UJ, K, L, or UL.
+If PQLs were achieved and the verification and validation steps yielded acceptable data, then the data are considered usable. - During verification and validation steps, data may be qualified as estimated with the following qualifiers: J, J+, J-, or UJ.
 These qualifiers represent minor QC deficiencies that will not affect the usability of the data.
 When major QC deficiencies are encountered, data will be qualified with an R and in most cases is not considered usable for project decisions.
 If R-qualified data are used in evaluations and, ultimately, project decisions, the rationale for their use will be included in the investigation report - J = Analyte present.
 Reported value may or may not be accurate or precise. - UJ = Analyte not detected.
-QL may be inaccurate or imprecise. - K = Analyte present.
+QL may be inaccurate or imprecise. - J+ = Analyte present.
 Reported value may be biased high.
-Actual value is expected to be lower. - L = Analyte present.
+Actual value is expected to be lower. - J- = Analyte present.
 Reported value may be biased low.
-Actual value is expected to be higher. - UL = Analyte not detected.
-QL is probably higher. - R = Rejected result.
+Actual value is expected to be higher. - R = Rejected result.
 Result not reliable. - If statistical comparisons are necessary, non-detect values will be represented by a concentration equal to one-half the sample RL.
 For duplicate sample results, the most conservative value will be used for project decisions. - Additional qualifiers that may be given by the validator are: - B = Not detected substantially above the level reported in laboratory or FBs. - N = Tentative identification.
 Consider present.
 Special methods may be needed to confirm its presence or absence in future sampling efforts - NJ = Qualitative identification questionable due to poor resolution.
 Presumptively present at approximate quantity. - U = Not detected. - Analytical data will be checked to ensure the values and any qualifiers are appropriately transferred to the electronic database.
-These checks include comparison of hardcopy data and qualifiers to the EDD.
-Once the data has been uploaded into the electronic database, another check will be performed to ensure all results were loaded accurately. - Field and laboratory precision will be compared as RPD between the two results. - Deviations from the SAP will be reviewed to assess whether CA is warranted and to assess impacts to achievement of project objectives. - Describe the evaluative procedures used to assess overall measurement error associated with the project. - To assess whether a sufficient quantity of acceptable data are available for decision-making, the data will be reconciled with measurement performance criteria following validation and review of DQIs. - If significant biases are detected with laboratory QA/QC samples, the samples will be evaluated to assess impact on decision-making.
-Low biases will be described in detail as they represent a possible inability to detect compounds that may be present at the site. - If significant deviations are noted between laboratory and field precision the cause will be further evaluated to assess impact on decision-making.
+These checks include comparison of hardcopy data and qualifiers to the electronic data deliverable (EDD).
+Once the data has been uploaded into the electronic database, another check will be performed to ensure all results were loaded accurately. - Field and laboratory precision will be compared as RPD between the two results. - Deviations from the SAP will be reviewed to assess whether CA is warranted and to assess impacts to achievement of project objectives. - To assess whether a sufficient quantity of acceptable data are available for decision-making, the data will be compared to a 95 percent completeness goal and will be reconciled with MPC following validation and review of data quality indicators. - If significant biases are detected with laboratory QA/QC samples they will be evaluated to assess impacts on decision-making.
+Low biases will be described in detail as they represent a possible inability to detect compounds that may be present at the site. - If significant deviations are noted between laboratory and field precision the cause will be further evaluated to assess impact on decision making.